ChalmersGU-AI-course/AI-lecture-slides/lecture2.md

 ### A* search

-- A* is a mix of lowest-cost-first and best-first search.
+- A* is a mix of uniform-cost search and best-first search.

 - It treats the frontier as a priority queue ordered by \\(f(p)\\).